dfbarrero/aiCourse/assignments/parameters/parameters.md

 <img align="center" src="plot.png" width="400">

 Using the default parameter settings as a starting point, change the following parameter settings and plot (please checkout the figure given as example) the mean fitness against the generation number controlled by the values of the parameter under study as follows.
+Please, maintain the rest of parameters with its default value.

 1. Set crossover probability to 0, 0.5, 0.75 and 1.